nikochiko/pyfect/README.md

     # values can be returned normally
     return 1

+runner.run(main)
 ```

-The way to write and call functions now changes.
+The way to write and call functions changes:
+- Effects should be yielded from the entrypoint fn
-Any effect should be yielded.
-All subroutines that
-use effects should be generators.
-Function calling
+- All subroutines that use effects should be generators
-for these subroutines would change to `yield from`.
+- Instead of simply calling these subroutines, these must be used with `yield from`